Tom852/SeriesRenamer/README.md

 ## About
 *SeriesRenamer* is a console application which renames your downloaded series consistently.
-Season and episode of your file is exatracted using the filename, and then, the corresponsing series title is downloaded from Wikipedia.
+Season and episode of your file is exatracted using the filename, and then, the corresponding episode title is downloaded from Wikipedia.
 Finally, a given rename scheme is applied.

 ## Download